MercersKitchen/Advanced-CS/README.md

 - Ball Class communicates with Table Class to set top and bottom of table
   - Use getters and setters for security of classes
   - Note: uses `value` that is insecure; changed in later versions
+- Layout rest of Table (net, GUI for Scoreboard and Buttons)

 ### To Include